circleci/lunch-n-learn/README.md

 Edit your `config.yml` file (you can just do this in the GitHub editor for simplicity) and replace `echo "A first hello"` with `notacommand`.
 Commit and push this change (or just hit "Commit" in the GitHub editor) to trigger a new build and see what happens!

-### Using the workflows functionality
+### Using Workflows

-To see workflow in action we can edit our `.circle/config.yml` file.
+To see Workflows in action we can edit our `.circle/config.yml` file.
 Once you have the file in edit mode in your browser window, select the text from `build` and onwards in you file and copy and paste the text to duplicate that section.

 That should look similar to the code block below: